-During brow lamination all lotions and tint touch the skin under and around the eyebrows.
-For this reason it is paramount that there are no irritations on the skin whatsoever.
+During brow lamination, all lotions and tints touch the skin under and around the eyebrows.
+For this reason, it is paramount that there are no irritations on the skin whatsoever.

-- Recent brow tattoo – skin must have healed completely before lamination
+- Recent brow tattoo – skin must have healed entirely before lamination

 - Recent facial peel – leave at least one week between treatments

 - Botox or fillers – leave at least two weeks between treatments